coniferousdyer/ASCII-Spacewars/README.md

 ### I. Installation

-1. In order to compile and run the game, you must have the Ncurses library installed.
-To download the Ncurses library on Debian/Ubuntu Linux, type the following command in the terminal:
+1. In order to compile and run the game, you must have the ncurses library installed.
+To download the ncurses library on Debian/Ubuntu Linux, type the following command in the terminal:

 `sudo apt-get install libncurses5-dev libncursesw5-dev`